 Invisible to Normals: The 200 million horsemen army in the book Assassins is invisible to everybody but believers in Christ, but are nonetheless dangerous to those who aren't believers, as they have been unleashed to slay a third of the remaining world's population around the time of the Sixth Trumpet Judgment (believers not included).

-Ironic Birthday: In Kingdom Come, Cendrillon Jospin's parents realized that, because their child would not become a believer by her 100th birthday, which in the Millennial Kingdom period means an automatic death sentence to Hell, they celebrated her birthday before the day that she would die.
+Ironic Birthday: In Kingdom Come, Cendrillon Jospin's parents realized that their child would not become a believer by her 100th birthday, which in the Millennial Kingdom period means an automatic death sentence to Hell, so they celebrated her birthday before the day that she would die.
 She still went to Hell nonetheless.

 Istanbul Not Constantinople: In Glorious Appearing, the Valley of Jehoshaphat (also called the Valley Where Jehovah Judges), formerly known as the Mount of Olives.
 Also in Kingdom Come, the country of Osaze (meaning 'Loved by God') is the new name for Egypt.